emilygfagan/portfolio/README.md

 ## Portfolio Projects
 Linked below are my favorite projects.
 I include a brief explanation, skills used, and technology used.

+### Bike Share Capstone - R
+**Presentation:**
+**Raw Data Used:**
+**Project Layout:**
+**Description:** Capstone project for Google Data Analytics Professional Certificate.
+Was given a scenario about a fictional bike-share company in Chicago that is looking to grow their company.
+Used historical data ranging from March 2020 - November 2023 all about the bike share's customers.
+Followed the data analysis process steps of ask, prepare, process, analyze, share, and act.
+Analyzed the data using R and developed visualizations and created a presentation to organize my work.
+**Skills Used:** cleaning data, analyzing business task, creating suggestions for businesses, creating data visualizations in R, presenting data findings
+**Technology Used:** MS Excel, R, Google Slides

 ### Video Game Sales Analysis - Excel
 **Presentation:** [Video Game Sales Analysis](https://github.com/emilygfagan/excel/blob/main/Video%20Game%20Sales%20Analysis.pdf)
 **Excel File Assignment:** [Video Game Sales Excel Assignment](https://github.com/emilygfagan/excel/blob/main/Video_Game_Sales_Assignment.xlsx)